zbennis/spring-boot-angular-todo-app-with-kanban-dashboard/README.md

 To serve the frontend angular app navigate to the frontend directory and run the following commands:
 1. yarn install
 2. yarn start
-3.Open this url (http://localhost:4200) in your favorite browser.
+3. Open this url (http://localhost:4200) in your favorite browser.

 # Backend